PreMatch/PreMatch/static/help/index.md

-# PreMatch Help
+# PreMatch Help Archive

-Hello and welcome to PreMatch!
-PreMatch helps you discover your classmates before school starts by allowing students to enter their schedules.
+Welcome to the PreMatch help archive!
+In this collection of articles, you can expect to find content guiding you through everything from finding your schedule to understanding your privacy settings.